ryu10/a2piblink/viaCard.md

 # Simple VIA Card

-A simple VIA (6522) card can be constructed using the schematic below.
+A simple VIA (6522) card for the Apple II.
+It can be built using the schematic shown below.

 Port B register is assigned to the lowest address in the card.
 PB0 controls an OC Not gate (74ls05) whose output is connected to an LED and a resistor in series.